 What Does it Take to Be a Hand Grinding and Polishing Worker?

-Example of Hand Grinding & Polishing Worker Job Grind, sand, or polish, using hand tools or hand-held power tools, a variety of metal, wood, stone, clay, plastic, or glass objects.
+Hand Grinding & Polishing Worker Definition Grind, sand, or polish, using hand tools or hand-held power tools, a variety of metal, wood, stone, clay, plastic, or glass objects.
 Includes chippers, buffers, and finishers.

 - Trim, scrape, or deburr objects or parts, using chisels, scrapers, and other hand tools and equipment.

-Hand Grinding and Polishing Workers state the following job skills are important in their day-to-day work.
+When polled, Hand Grinding and Polishing Workers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.